Edzelf/Esp-radio/README.md

 The comment part (after the "#") will be shown in the webinterface.

 It is also allowed to have multiple "wifi_" lines.
 The strongest Wifi accesspoint will be used.

+**Note:** xml is for iHeartRadio stations.
+Use station callsign XXXXFM or XXXXAM or IHR_XXXX.
+      iHeartRadio station example for https://en.wikipedia.org/wiki/CKMX Funny 1060AM you would put ihr/CKMXAM CKMX being the callsign of the radio station. http://192.168.2.13/?xml=CKMXAM

 ## Configuration